-This section evaluates how, and to what degree, the activities described in Chapter 2 (Description of Proposed Action and Alternatives) and Appendix A (Activity Descriptions) potentially impact reptiles known to occur within the Study Area.
-Tables 2.6-2 through 2.6-5 present proposed typical training and testing activity locations for each alternative (including number of events).
+This section evaluates how, and to what degree, the activities described in Chapter 2 (Description of Proposed Action and Alternatives) and Appendix A (Navy Activity Descriptions) potentially impact reptiles known to occur within the Study Area.
+Tables 2.6-1 through 2.6-4 present proposed typical training and testing activity locations for each alternative (including number of events).
 General characteristics of all U.S. Navy stressors were introduced in Section 3.0.3.3 (Identifying Stressors for Analysis), and living resources' general susceptibilities to stressors were introduced in Section 3.0.3.6 (Biological Resource Methods).
 The stressors vary in intensity, frequency, duration, and location within the Study Area.
 The stressors analyzed for reptiles are:

-• Acoustic (sonar and other transducers; air guns; pile driving; vessel noise; aircraft noise; and weapons noise)

-- Explosive - Energy (in-water electromagnetic devices; high-energy lasers - Physical disturbance and strikes (vessels and in-water devices; military expended materials; seafloor devices; pile driving) - Entanglement (wires and cables; decelerators/parachutes; biodegradable polymers) - Ingestion (military expended materials munitions; military expended materials other than munitions) - Secondary stressors (impacts on habitat; impacts on prey availability)
+- Acoustic (sonar and other transducers; air guns; pile driving; vessel noise; aircraft noise; and weapon noise) - Explosive (explosions in-air, explosions in-water) - Energy (in-water electromagnetic devices; high-energy lasers - Physical disturbance and strikes (vessels and in-water devices; military expended materials; seafloor devices; pile driving) - Entanglement (wires and cables; decelerators/parachutes; biodegradable polymers) - Ingestion (military expended materials munitions; military expended materials other than munitions) - Secondary stressors (impacts on habitat; impacts on prey availability)

 The analysis includes consideration of the mitigation that the Navy will implement to avoid potential impacts on sea turtles from acoustic, explosive, and physical disturbance and strike stressors.
-Mitigation will be coordinated with NMFS and the USFWS through the consultation process.
+Mitigation was coordinated with NMFS and the USFWS through the consultation process.
 Details of the Navy's mitigation are provided in Chapter 5 (Mitigation).